-- Resident Evil: Afterlife and Resident Evil Retribution: In the beginning of the former, Action Girl Alice is injected with a serum by Big Bad Albert Wesker that removes the super powers she had previously gained from the T-virus.
+- Resident Evil: Afterlife and Resident Evil: Retribution: In the beginning of the former, Action Girl Alice is injected with a serum by Big Bad Albert Wesker that removes the super powers she had previously gained from the T-virus.
 Though she subsequently gets her ass handed to her in the ensuing fight, she remains enough of a Badass Normal to fight off zombies and later defeats Wesker in a rematch.
 By the end of Retribution, Wesker injects her with the T-virus again, restoring her powers.
+Except he lied.

 - Dexter has Chutsky, losing an arm and a leg, literally, and still kicking ass at Brian's level.
 There's less than half of Sergeant Doakes and he still hounds Dexter, albeit not with the same stamina.
 Dexter unfortunately didn't fair so well when he was Brought Down to Normal in the third book by losing his Passenger, but in the 5th, where he just shunned it, still showed skill, even if only in avoiding death.

 - Discworld: In Hogfather, when Susan enters the Tooth Fairy's realm (where death does not exist), she loses the abilities she inherited from her grandfather.
 Being Susan Sto Helit, this makes her very angry, and she uses a bit of psychoanalysis and a few punches to take down a trained and psychotic assassin.